 Step two is to make more viruses.
 Once inside, the virus adds its genome blueprint to the cell.
-The cell doesn't know that the new blueprint is from the virus, so it follows the instructions.
+The cell doesn't know that the new blueprint is from the virus, so it follows the instructions to make virus parts.
 Now the cell has unknowingly become a virus factory.
-The new virus parts come together and escape from the cells.
+The virus parts come together to make full viruses that escape from the cell.
 Each new virus can infect another cell, repeating the infection cycle.

 Viruses seem very smart to trick your cells during infections, but are they actually alive?
 It’s difficult to come up with one definition for life, but scientists agree on several characteristics that all living things share.
 Let’s see how viruses stack up.

 First, living things must reproduce.
-Although viruses have a genome, they need to take over the machinery of other living cells to follow the instructions to make virus copies.
+Although viruses have a genome, they need to take over the machinery of other living cells to follow the virus genome instructions.
 So, viruses cannot reproduce by themselves.